In this blog, we will be talking about SPIN implementation. But, before that you need to understand the meaning, scripts and framework behind it.

 One of the most expensive sales research undertakings in modern history comes from a man called Neil Rackham.
+The research was all about implementing SPIN selling.

 Neil spent, in today’s money, $30 million to understand what differentiated good salesman, from a great one.
 He analyzed over 35,000 sales calls over 12 years, with an aim to codify the best techniques for sales.

 Neil Rackham’s book, “Spin Selling”, remains one of the most well-known – not to mention oldest – selling systems.
-A major reason for the success of SPIN was it was one of the earliest books to imbibe tips and tricks to better your sales pitch, that was backed by extensive original research.
+A major reason for the success of SPIN selling was it was one of the earliest books to imbibe tips and tricks to better your sales pitch, that was backed by extensive original research.

 Who could’ve guessed that’d catch on?

-S.P.I.N. is an anagram of the four-step process that Neil Rackham outlined for a successful sales pitch.
+The meaning of SPIN is an anagram of the four-step process that Neil Rackham outlined for a successful sales pitch.
 Each step lays out a sequence of questioning; the idea being that the right questions could create a cleaner path for your customer through the sales funnel, while the wrong questions could stall it or even halt it completely.

 The SPIN method is so effective, that the first students trained using the model showed an average of 17% improvement in sales results.